BA in Public Health Practice

 f

-Students should consult the General Education section of the catalog for a list of approved courses in this category.
-All students must complete a minimum of 24 semester hours of General Education course work with at least one course from each of the six General Education categories.
+Students should consult the General Education section of the catalog for a list of approved courses within each General Education category.
+All students must complete a minimum of 24 semester hours of General Education coursework with at least one course from each of the six General Education categories.

 Required Major Courses